panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 }

 async function fetchEmployees() {
-  // Accesses the networks (global state) const response = await fetch('https://example.com/employees/') return response.json()
+  // Accesses the networks (external state) const response = await fetch('https://example.com/employees/') return response.json()
 }

 function screenSmallerThan(pixels) {
-  // Accesses the browser page (global state) const { matches } = window.matchMedia(`(max-width: ${pixels})px`)
+  // Accesses the browser page (external state) const { matches } = window.matchMedia(`(max-width: ${pixels})px`)
   return matches
 }
 ```

-These functions are impure because they make side-effects like mutating the parameter or DOM, and access global state like the network and the screen information.
+These functions are impure because they make side-effects like mutating the parameter or DOM, and access external state like the network and the screen information.

 ## 4. Dealing with impure functions

 Impure functions have a higher [complexity](https://en.wikipedia.org/wiki/Programming_complexity) compared to pure functions.
-Complexity is added by accessing / modifying global state or by side-effects.
+Complexity is added by accessing / modifying external state or by side-effects.

 Either way, there's nothing wrong about the impure functions.
 They are necessary evil for the application to communicate with the external world.